python/mypy/doc/dev-intro.md

 also want to add a C helper function for the operation to make the generated code smaller.
 Here is how to do this:

-* Add the operation to `lib-rt/CPy.h`.
+* Add the operation to `mypyc/lib-rt/CPy.h`.
 Usually defining a static function is the right thing to do, but feel free to also define inline functions for very simple and performance-critical operations.
 We avoid macros since they are error-prone.

-* Add unit test for your C helper in `lib-rt/test_capi.cc`.
-We use [Google Test](https://github.com/google/googletest) for writing tests in C++.
+* Consider adding a unit test for your C helper in `mypyc/lib-rt/test_capi.cc`.
+  We use
+  [Google Test](https://github.com/google/googletest) for writing tests in C++.
 The framework is included in the repository under the directory `googletest/`.
 The C unit tests are run as part of the